 #MeToo, a movement to combat sexual harassment and misconduct in the workplace, has been celebrated as a watershed moment for women.

 Everyone loves the party game “Two Truths and a Lie.”
-As we assess the #MeToo movement, can you identify which of the three following statements about the #MeToo movement is a lie?
+As we assess the #MeToo movement at its five-year anniversary, can you identify which of the three following statements about the #MeToo movement is a lie?

 A. MeToo triggered a backlash against women in the workplace.